LloydThinks/CSC105/Excel Project/Lab1.md

 * Use formulas to calculate the the total amount based on the rate and number of hours recorded.
 * Use formatting (Bold font and borders) to indicate column headers
 * Use colour to indicate related fields.
-    * In future **blue** cells will be for user input, **grey** cells will be calculated.
+    * In the future **blue** cells will be for user input, **grey** cells will be calculated.
 Choose your own colours!

 ### Concepts
 The following discusses the key concepts required to complete the exercise described above.
-If you are framiliar with these concepts feel free to skip to the exercise.
+If you are familiar with these concepts feel free to skip to the exercise.

 #### Data Entry
 All data in an Excel workbook is stored within **cells**.
 We must enter data into the workbook's cells to work with it.
 The following describes how to enter data into a cell: